rixx/books.rixx.de/data/reviews/meg-barker/rewriting-the-rules/index.md

 couple of very good practical observations.
 All chapters discuss cultural rules we may apply without thinking (about gender, sex, behaviour in general, partnerships vs friendships, etc), and how they can be harmful and beneficial.
 This discussion is both very practical and very differentiated, which makes for a nice change compared with most other books of this type.
-I'd recommend it without hesitation for people looking to read and think a bit about relationships and friendships.
+I'd recommend it without hesitation for people looking to read and think about relationships and friendships.

 -----